marianobarrios/tls-channel/README.md

 # TLS Channel

 TLS Channel is a library that implements a [ByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ByteChannel.html) interface to a [TLS](https://tools.ietf.org/html/rfc5246) (Transport Layer Security) connection.
-The library delegates all cryptographic operations to the standard Java TLS implementation: [SSLEngine](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLEngine.html); effectively hiding it behing an easy-to-use streamming API, that allows to securitize JVM applications with minimal added complexity.
+The library delegates all cryptographic operations to the standard Java TLS implementation: [SSLEngine](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLEngine.html); effectively hiding it behind an easy-to-use streamming API, that allows to securitize JVM applications with minimal added complexity.

 In other words, a simple library that allows the programmer to have TLS using using the same standard socket API used for plaintext, just like OpenSSL does for C, only for Java.

 ### Main features

-- Implements [ByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ByteChannel.html), [GatheringByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/GatheringByteChannel.html) and [ScatteringByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ScatteringByteChannel.html), the same interfaces implemented by [SocketChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/SocketChannel.html), effectivelly making encryption an implementation detail.
+- Implements [ByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ByteChannel.html), [GatheringByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/GatheringByteChannel.html) and [ScatteringByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ScatteringByteChannel.html), the same interfaces implemented by [SocketChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/SocketChannel.html), effectively making encryption an implementation detail.
 There is no need to directly call SSLEngine at all.
 - Works for both client and server-side TLS.
-- Supports choosing different [SSLContexts](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) according to the received [Server Name Indication](https://tools.ietf.org/html/rfc6066#page-6) (SNI) sent by incomming connections (not supported at all by SSLEngine but universally used by clients).
+- Supports choosing different [SSLContexts](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) according to the received [Server Name Indication](https://tools.ietf.org/html/rfc6066#page-6) (SNI) sent by incoming connections (not supported at all by SSLEngine but universally used by clients).
 - Supports both blocking and non-blocking modes, using the same API, just like SocketChannel does with unencrypted connections.
-- Pluggable buffer strategy.
+- Plugable buffer strategy.

 ### Non-features

 Being a API layer, TLS Channel delegates all cryptographic operations to SSLEngine, leveraging it 100%.
 This implies that:

-- With the exception of a few bytes of parsing at the beggining of the connection, to look for the SNI, the whole protocol implementation is done by the SSLEngine.
+- With the exception of a few bytes of parsing at the beginning of the connection, to look for the SNI, the whole protocol implementation is done by the SSLEngine.
 - Both the SSLContext and SSLEngine are supplied by the client; these classes are the ones responsible for protocol configuration, including hostname validation, client-side authentication, etc.

 ##Rationale

 By far, the most used criptography solution is TLS (a.k.a.
 SSL).
-TLS, of course, works on top of the Transport Control Protocol (TCP), maintaining its core abstractions: esentially, two independent byte streams, one in each direction, with ordered at-most-once delivery.
+TLS, of course, works on top of the Transport Control Protocol (TCP), maintaining its core abstractions: essentially, two independent byte streams, one in each direction, with ordered at-most-once delivery.

 [Recent](https://www.schneier.com/blog/archives/2014/06/gchq_intercept_.html) [trends](https://www.schneier.com/blog/archives/2013/10/nsa_eavesdroppi_2.html) have increased the pressure to add encryption in even more use cases.
 From a usability perspective, the industry response should come in the form of less friction to add security.
 One example of this is the "[Let's Encrypt](https://www.schneier.com/blog/archives/2013/10/nsa_eavesdroppi_2.html)" project.
-From the programming perspective, it then only makes sense to replicate the existing interface (that is, something similar to the highly successful and familiar Berkeley Sockets) for the criptographic streams.
+From the programming perspective, it then only makes sense to replicate the existing interface (that is, something similar to the highly successful and familiar Berkeley Sockets) for the cryptographic streams.
 And indeed this is what the majority of the industry has done:

 - The most used TLS library is [OpenSSL](https://www.openssl.org/).
 Written in C and (along with some forks) the *de facto* standard for C and C++.
 Also widely used in Python, PHP, Ruby and Node.js.
 - The Go language has its own implementation, package [crypto/tls](https://golang.org/pkg/crypto/tls/).
 - There is another C library by Mozilla, part of the "[Network Security Services](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS)" (NSS) group of libraries.
 It's notoriously used by the Firefox browser.

 And many more.
-All this libraries implement a streamming interface, and most let the user switch freely between blocking and non-blocking behaviour.
+All this libraries implement a streaming interface, and most let the user switch freely between blocking and non-blocking behavior.
 But in Java the history, unfortunately, not so simple.

 ### The Java TLS problem